Thyra J. Edwards: Writing

 As a journalist, Edwards wrote news articles for the Associated Negro Press.
-She wrote from her travels for African-American periodicals including a 1932 report on a homeless men's shelter in Chicago, a 1933 interview with Nigerian lawyer Stella Thomas, whom she described as "tall and black and real and beautiful and poised, and wrapped in flame", and "Negro Literature Comes to Demark", her 1936 report from the International People's School.
+She wrote from her travels for African-American periodicals, including a 1932 report on a homeless men's shelter in Chicago, a 1933 interview with Nigerian lawyer Stella Thomas, whom she described as "tall and black and real and beautiful and poised, and wrapped in flame", and "Negro Literature Comes to Demark", her 1936 report from the International People's School.
 She wrote about the Spanish Civil War in a series of articles for the Chicago Defender.
 Edwards used these articles to express her support for socialism and her opposition to fascism, saying of the latter ideology that "Fascism degrades women".

 Personal life

 Thyra J. Edwards married steelworker James Malcolm Garnett in 1924; they divorced a year later.
 She married again, to Murray Gitlin, in 1943.
-They lived in Italy after 1948, where he was working with the American Jewish Joint Distribution Committee.
+After 1948, they lived in Italy, where he was working with the American Jewish Joint Distribution Committee.

 In 1946, Edward’s was diagnosed with rheumatoid arthritis.
 She was then later diagnosed with breast cancer.
 Thyra Edwards Gitlin died in New York, 1953, aged 55 years, from breast cancer.
 The Thyra Edwards Papers are archived at the Chicago History Museum.
 Actor William Marshall was Thyra Edwards' nephew, the son of her sister, Thelma Edwards Marshall.